zsoltmester/saturn/README.md

 ### Possible new features

 - Cache (news, pictures, videos, other media...)
-- iOS 11 + Swift 4 support
+- Convert project to Swift 4
 - Feedback from users
 - Share news
 - Save news